Eli Bebout: Tenure

 During Bebout's tenure in the state senate he served as chair of the Appropriations committee.
 He was selected to serve as vice-president of the Wyoming Senate in 2012.
 Bebout later served as Majority Leader starting in 2015.
 On November 19, 2016, Bebout was selected to serve as President of the Wyoming Senate by the Republican caucus becoming the first person to serve as both Speaker of the Wyoming House of Representatives and President of the Wyoming Senate.
-Seantor Drew Perkins was selected by the Republican caucus to replace Bebout as president.
+Senator Drew Perkins was selected by the Republican caucus to replace Bebout as president.

 Bebout was considered a candidate for the 2008 United States Senate special election which was held following the death of Senator Thomas, but declined to run as he stated that he was committed to filling out the remainder of Peck's term.
 During the 2012 presidential election he and James Lee Anderson served as co-chairs of Mitt Romney's presidential campaign in Wyoming.
 Bebout, Diemer True, and Tony Ross served on Senator Mike Enzi's campaign finance committee during the 2014 United States Senate election.